eBooks

 Supporting fleet sustainability with telematics

 Telematics data can be used to improve operational visibility while also setting a baseline that changes can be measured against.
 A history of fleet telematics data can pay dividends over time by unlocking trends and patterns that can point to optimizations.
-For instance, comparing the fuel consumption across different truck and trailer models can help inform procurement.
-Tracking asset location data to determine usage levels also highlights specific units that are being underutilized.
+For instance, tracking asset location data to determine usage levels also highlights specific units that are being underutilized.

 Did you know?